sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-07-Java-New-Features.md

 The variable must be initialized at the time it is created.

 Additionally, `var` **can only be used for local variables.** You cannot use `var` with class fields.
 Additionally, you cannot use `var` as a return-type or parameter type for methods.
+Always remember that `var` does not change the nature of a Java variable.
+The variable still has a specific type that cannot change.

 ---